Frequently Asked Questions: What to do when spring planted plants are not vigorous?

 Fall flowering of spring flowering plants can occur as a result of summer heat or drought stress induced dormancy, followed by a cool or wet period, fooling the plant into functioning as if spring has just arrived.
 Don’t worry, not all of next spring’s flower buds will open in the fall.

-ESPALIER: Cut back the pinched-out shoots on fan-trained plums (until mid-September).
+ESPALIER TREES: Cut back the pinched-out shoots on fan-trained plums (until mid-September).
 Cut out old fruiting laterals on established fan-trained acid cherries, peaches and nectarines as well after they are done fruiting.
 Continue maintenance pruning of established pear and apple espalier trees.
-In the Pacific Northwest the modified Lorette pruning system recommended in the RHS Fruit book may induce late summer bud break lower in the shoot than is preferred, reducing the number of flower buds for next spring.
+In the Pacific Northwest the modified Lorette pruning system may induce late summer bud break lower in the shoot than is preferred, reducing the number of flower buds for next spring.
 Instead, through August keep vigorous upright shoots controlled by cutting them back to a point about 6“ above where you want fruit buds to initiate.
 The top buds you leave will grow, with less vigor than the shoot you removed, well above the initiating flower buds you prefer to stay dormant.
 Next winter cut those vigorous shoots back to the flower buds that have initiated at their base to develop a new fruit spur.
-The book Pruning and Training-Revised by Brickell and Joyce has excellent line drawings and instructions to help you train and maintain your espaliered fruit tree.

 NUTS: Break (brut) vigorous lateral shoots on filberts to about ½ their length and leave them hanging, to help improve air circulation in the tree and ripen next year’s new fruit buds.
 Thin those same shoots in winter to 3-4 buds.
 Thin out long thin crowding shoots on established sweet chestnuts and walnuts.